-The subject property is situated in the Sandyford Hall estate, opposite the roundabout junction with the Murphystown Road, about 1 km south of Sandyford village and 10 kms south of Dublin City.
-Sandyford Hall is a newly developed housing estate with an excess of 3,000 houses.
-The subject property comprises an end of terrace retail unit located within a new two-storey development of six retail units.
+The subject property is situated in the Sandyford Hall estate, opposite the roundabout junction with the Murphystown Road, about 1 km south of Sandyford village and 10 kms south of Dublin city.
+Sandyford Hall is a newly developed housing estate with an excess of 3000 houses.
+The subject property is a retail unit trading as a local convenience store, within a new two-storey development of six retail units.
 There is commercial and residential accommodation overhead.
-The property is used as a video rental and sales outlet.
+The property is used as a mini market with off licence.
 The building is constructed with concrete floors, brick and pebble dashed concrete block walls, pvc double glazed windows and tiled roof.
 Internally there are tiled floors, smooth plastered walls and acoustic tiled ceilings.

-Accommodation agreed, comprises the net lettable floor area as follows:
+Accommodation agreed, comprises the net lettable floor areas as follows: